kej715/DtCyber/rje-station/README.md

 host service is located.
 The configuration file can also define other optional parameters.
 The default pathname of the configuration file is `./config.json`.

-The contents of a typical configuration file look like this:
+The contents of a typical configuration file looks like this:

 ```
 {